Riemannian game dynamics: General properties

 \begin{proposition} Let $g$ be an extendable Riemannian metric. \begin{enumerate} [\textup(i\textup)] \item If $g$ is minimal-rank extendable, \eqref{eq:RGD} admits a unique global solution from every initial condition in $\strat$; moreover, each solution has constant support.

 \item If $g$ is full-rank extendable, \eqref{eq:RGD} admits a unique forward Carathéodory solution from every initial condition in $\strat$. \end{enumerate} \end{proposition}

-Proposition \ref{prop:wp} justifies the terminology \emph{continuous} and \emph{discontinuous} that we introduced in Section \ref{sec:RieDDef} to refer to dynamics induced by minimal-rank and full-rank metrics.
-The nontrivial part of Proposition \ref{prop:wp} is the proof of part \eqref{itm:wp-full}: despite an apparent similarity, this result is considerably harder than the corresponding result of \cite{LS08} for \eqref{eq:PD}, so we relegate its proof to Appendix \ref{app:proofs}.
+\cref{prop:wp} justifies the terminology \emph{continuous} and \emph{discontinuous} that we introduced in \cref{sec:RieDDef} to refer to dynamics induced by minimal-rank and full-rank metrics.
+The nontrivial part of \cref{prop:wp} is the proof of part \eqref{itm:wp-full}: despite an apparent similarity, this result is considerably harder than the corresponding result of \cite{LS08} for \eqref{eq:PD}, so we relegate its proof to \cref{app:proofs}.
 The main reason for this difficulty is that known uniqueness proofs for projected differential equations depend crucially on the Riemannian metric being constant throughout the dynamics' state space, an assumption that obviously fails here.

-Finally, as can be seen from the continuous \textendash\ but not \emph{Lipschitz} continuous \textendash\ system \eqref{eq:non-Lipschitz}, \eqref{eq:RGD} may fail to admit unique solutions from initial conditions at the boundary of $\strat$ if the underlying metric does not admit a Lipschitz continuous extension to the boundary of $\strat$.
-To avoid the resulting complications, we will not treat such pathologies in the rest of our paper. \footnote{While our definitions of Riemannian metrics and extendability require $g$ to be $C^1$, nearly all of our results can be proved under the weaker assumption that $g$ is Lipschitz continuous.
-The exception to this is the uniqueness claim of Proposition \ref{prop:wp}\eqref{itm:wp-full}, the proof of which uses the smoothness of $g$ in an essential way.}
+Of course, as can be seen from the continuous \textendash\ but not \emph{Lipschitz} continuous \textendash\ system \eqref{eq:non-Lipschitz}, \eqref{eq:RGD} may fail to admit unique solutions from initial conditions at the boundary of $\strat$ if the underlying metric does not admit a \emph{Lipschitz} continuous extension to the boundary of $\strat$.
+To avoid the resulting complications, we do not consider dynamics that are continuous but not Lipschitz continuous in the rest of the paper.